 - Allow users to post in native file formats (e.g., Word, PPT, Excel, Visio) so they can author content with the tool that best fits the content.

 - Search is the key.
 How many friends' phone numbers have you memorized lately?
 If your platform does not have powerful search capability, then this massive amount of content you are hoping to stockpile will be useless to users.

-- Make sure there is metadata attached to content and that the tool supports periodic content reviews by authors/SMEs to ensure ongoing relevance and accuracy.
+- Make sure there is metadata attached to content and that the tool provides for governance by automating periodic content reviews by authors/SMEs to ensure ongoing relevance and accuracy of the content.

 - Your tool should be able to mine existing repositories and deliver a relevant, consolidated set of results to searchers.
-There should also be pre-established hooks to popular knowledge repositories (CRM, SharePoint, Notes).
+There should also be pre-established hooks to popular knowledge repositories (CRM, SharePoint, Slack).

 - Make sure your tools are designed for the enterprise with robust security that keeps your private company information secure.
-It should also have granular permissioning so you can finely control who gets access to what information.
+It should also have granular permissioning and moderation features so you can finely control who can post and who gets access to what information.
 This is particularly important when sharing information with partners, suppliers and other third parties.